sorendunn/Agentless-Lite/README.md

         --entire_file
 ```

-This will split files in the repositories into small chunks for embedding. `--filter` specifies to only embed the non-test python files in the repository. `--entire-file` specifies to retrieve the entire file if any chunks within the file are retrieved. `--retrieve_num` indicates the number of chunks to retrieve.
+This will split files in the repositories into small chunks for embedding. `--filter_python` specifies to only embed the non-test python files in the repository. `--entire-file` specifies to retrieve the entire file if any chunks within the file are retrieved. `--retrieve_num` indicates the total number of chunks to retrieve.

 > [!TIP]
 >